awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 #### **Output**

 Return a string representing the key of the synthesized audio file.
 The key is the provided object name appended with ".mp3".
 This key will be sent to the frontend.
-The frontend will use the key to directly get the audio file from S3.
+The frontend will use the key to directly get the audio file from Amazon S3.

 For example, if the object name was "image.jpg", the output would be "image.jpg.mp3".